 American missions against Puerto Princesa

-On February 28, 1945 the U. S. Army 41st Infantry Division "Jungleers" Regimental Comat Team (RCT) from the made an amphibious landing at Puerto Princesa and captured Puerto Princesa Airfield.
+On February 28, 1945 the U. S. Army 41st Infantry Division "Jungleers" Regimental Combat Team (RCT) made an amphibious landing at Puerto Princesa and captured Puerto Princesa Airfield.
 At the captured airfield was Ki-43-II Oscar and B6N Jill.

 After liberation, repairs and expansion were begun on Puerto Princesa Airfield by the U. S. Army 8th Engineers for American usage.
 Over twelve days, the 1897th Engineer Aviation Battalion reconstructed the 4,000' runway.
 On March 20, 1945 the first American aircraft began landing at Puerto Princesa Airfield.